 Microsoft Planner a suitable tool for the following use cases:

 Many companies already use agile frameworks to execute tasks in iterations.
 Microsoft Planner offers the full flexibility necessary for this purpose.
-You can structure the plans individually depending on your requirements, e.g. according to phases, topics or areas.
+You can structure the plans individually depending on your requirements, e.g. by phases, topics or areas.

 In contrast to an ordinary task list, Planner allows you to design and structure all tasks visually.
 They can be displayed in theme-related sections (“buckets” = columns).
 You can name these buckets individually.